-While in college he interned in the sports department with Nathan Baker here at ABC 22 and FOX 45.
-James began his career at WLIO-TV in Lima as a sports reporter and anchor.
-From there he rose to the position of Weekend Sports Anchor.
+While I was in college I also interned in the sports department here at ABC 22 and FOX 45.
+After graduating from Ball State I was excited to start my career in nearby Lima, Ohio, at WLIO as a sports reporter and anchor.

 Jeff Booth - Meteorologist

-JEFF BOOTH is ABC 22 and FOX 45's Chief Meteorologist.
-Jeff is also a full member of the American Meteorological Society and the National Weather Association and has received his seals from both organizations.
+Hi, I'm the Chief Meteorologist here at ABC 22/FOX 45 and have called Dayton home since June 2009.
+I'm a full member of the American Meteorological Society and the National Weather Association and I've earned the seal of approval from both organizations.

 Kristine Frazao - Reporter

-KRISTINE FRAZAO is an Emmy award-winning journalist, with more than a decade of on-air experience.
-As the National Correspondent for Sinclair Broadcast Group, Kristine reports on the top political stories of the day along with investigative reports on government waste, fraud and abuse.
+I am an Emmy award-winning journalist, with more than a decade of on-air experience.
+As the National Correspondent for Sinclair Broadcast Group, I report on the top political stories of the day along with investigative reports on government waste, fraud and abuse.

-Prior to joining the Sinclair news team, Kristine was the White House Correspondent for RT America.
-She covered the 2010 and 2012 elections both on the road and in Washington, and anchored nightly newscasts on RT for three years as well.
-Also during her time at RT, she reported extensively on the impact of hydraulic fracturing -- or fracking -- in Pennsylvania, as well as the tragic rate of teen suicide on the Pine Ridge Indian Reservation in South Dakota.
+Prior to joining the Sinclair news team, I was the White House Correspondent for RT America.
+I covered the 2010 and 2012 elections both on the road and in Washington, and anchored nightly newscasts on RT for three years as well.
+Also during my time at RT, I reported extensively on the impact of hydraulic fracturing -- or fracking -- in Pennsylvania, as well as the tragic rate of teen suicide on the Pine Ridge Indian Reservation in South Dakota.

-Kristine was born and raised in San Diego, Calif., where she also worked for four years as a general assignment reporter, working for the Fox affiliate (XETV) as well as the NBC affiliate (KNSD) where she received an Emmy for coverage of the Wildfires of 2007.
+I was born and raised in San Diego, Calif., where I also worked for four years as a general assignment reporter, working for the Fox affiliate (XETV) as well as the NBC affiliate (KNSD) where I received an Emmy for coverage of the Wildfires of 2007.

-She got her on-air start working in beautiful Savannah, Georgia., at WJCL/WTGS, where she worked as the political reporter, covering City Council and County Commission.
-She also traveled to Gulfport, Mississippi, to cover the damage and devastation from Hurricane Katrina.
+I got my on-air start working in beautiful Savannah, Georgia, at WJCL/WTGS, where I worked as the political reporter, covering City Council and County Commission.
+I also traveled to Gulfport, Mississippi, to cover the damage and devastation from Hurricane Katrina.

-Kristine loves living in the Washington, D.C., area and covering politics.
-She spends her free time traveling, reading and going on adventures with her black lab, Chomsky.
+I love living in the Washington, D.C., area and covering politics.
+I spend my free time traveling, reading and going on adventures with my black lab, Chomsky.

 Connect with Kristine: